AlexNek/BindingNavigatorWpf/README.md

         }
 ```

-4. Default navigator implmentation use `ObservableCollection`
+4. Default navigator implementation use `ObservableCollection` so define the data source as ObservableCollection
 ```C#
         private readonly ObservableCollection<CustomerItemUi> mCustomers = new ObservableCollection<CustomerItemUi>();
 ```